 - By providing outpatient pharmaceuticals at discounted rates, the 340B program enables enrolled hospitals to provide reduced-price drugs to patients, expand comprehensive health services and offset losses from serving patients who cannot pay.

-- Children's hospitals provide a large amount of care to children who are low-income, under-insured, uninsured or unable to pay.
-More than half of all children's hospital patients rely on Medicaid, which on average pays approximately 30 percent less compared to Medicare.
+- Children's hospitals provide a large amount of care to children who are low-income, underinsured, uninsured or unable to pay.
+Over half of all children's hospital patients rely on Medicaid, which on average pays approximately 30 percent less compared to Medicare.